cpainterwakefield/practical_db_textbook/_sources/02-data-retrieval/data-retrieval.rst

     SELECT * FROM books;

 Here, **books** is the name of the table.
 The **\*** is a special symbol used with **SELECT** statements to mean "all columns in the table".
 The table **books** is one table in the example database for this chapter.
 The other tables is named **authors**.
 The interactive example below will let you query this database; the query above is already set up for you - click on "Run" to see what it results in.
-Then, modify the query to retrieve all rows from **authors**.
+Then, modify the query to retrieve all rows from **authors** and click "Run" again.
 The column names for the table are shown across the top of the result table.

 .. activecode:: ch2_example1_select
     :language: sql